10 Ways to Celebrate Old Fashioned Christmas in Dahlonega GA

 Randall Holly Brannon opened his first movie theater in the Price Building back in 1939.
 Originally known as the Dahlonega Theater, it was temporarily closed in 1943 due to a fire next door.

-Four years later, Brannon got permission to build a new theater, now known as the Holly Theater, with a gorgeous Georgia Marble facade and seating for 500 people.
+Four years later, Brannon got permission to build a new theater, now known as the Holly Theatre, with a gorgeous Georgia Marble facade and seating for 500 people.

-The theater closed in 1979, and the building was used as a church for many years.
-Eventually community members came together and restored the historic site to its former glory, using it for movies, plays, live music, and more.
+The theatre closed in 1979, and the building was used as a church for many years.
+Eventually community members came together and restored the historic site to its former glory, using it for musicals, plays, children’s theatre, live music concerts (mostly tribute bands).

-Their 2022 holiday slate includes “A Silver Belles” Country Christmas concert by Katie Deal on Nov 26 and a lively production of She Loves Me (a musical rom-com) from Dec 2 to 18.
+Their 2023 holiday slate includes “It’s a Wonderful Life” on Nov 25 and “Elf the Musical” from Dec 1 to 17.
 Check their website for tickets and showtimes.

 READ MORE: The 20 Best Places to Celebrate Christmas in NC (2022)